dgreif/ring/homebridge/README.md

 `cameraStatusPollingSeconds` | `20` | How frequently to poll for updates to your cameras.
 Information like light/siren status do not update in real time and need to be requested periodically.
 `cameraDingsPollingSeconds` | `2` | How frequently to poll for new events from your cameras.
 These include motion and doorbell presses.
 `locationIds` | All Locations | Use this option if you only want a subset of your locations to appear in HomeKit.
 If this option is not included, all of your locations will be added to HomeKit (which is what most users will want to do).

-### 2-Factor Authentication (2fa)

-If you have 2fa turned on for your Ring account, start by running the homebridge plugin with your email and password in `config.json`.
-You will be prompted to enter the 2fa code that you received via text message.
-Type the code into your terminal, and then press enter.
-Homebridge will exit with an error, but a message will log out your `refreshToken`.
-Copy this refresh token and in your homebridge `config.json` add `"refreshToken": "REFERSH TOKEN LOGGED AFTER ENTERING YOUR 2fa CODE"` to the RingPlatform config section.
-You can delete `email` and `password` as these will no longer be used.

 ### Camera Setup